gmoein/radarsimulator-docs/README.md

 MyProject is released under the MIT License.
 See [LICENSE](LICENSE) for details.
 ```

-This block of content is ready to be saved into a file named `README.md`.
-Note that GitHub's Markdown rendering does not support iframes, so the video embedding might not work when viewed directly on GitHub.
-However, it will work when the `README.md` is viewed in a Markdown viewer that supports HTML content.
+This content is ready to be saved into a file named `README.md`.